cbaycity/small-media/README.md

 4. pip install poetry
 5. use poetry shell for development
 6. Set default vscode interpreter to the poetry shell env.
+7. Had to turn off airplay reciever to open up port 5000 for development with Docker.

 ## Linter Notes: